How Do You Find The Energy To Market Your Course Online After Draining Yourself Just Creating It? Quick Ways To Get The Word Around And Get Sign-Ups

 - Write open letters online (on your blog and on social media), to all those who helped create your course with you, to give them some publicity and to air your course.

 - Appoint affiliates to help sell your course for a commission.
 Find affiliates who know the game of selling courses, and make sure they earn handsomely too.

-3. Promote your course on different kinds of formats including social media: you can use a host of innovative eye-catching ways
+3. Promote your course on different kinds of formats including the social media

 The good thing about marketing is that no one really knows how it works, or what exactly works.
 Marketing is defined as “telling people over and over again about your product in as many ways and in as many places as possible, so it catches the eye of someone wanting just that thing.”

 Here are a host of supplementary formats and places you can promote your course in …